cdutboy928/notes/wifi_hacking/wifi_hacking.md

 Pipe to hashcat:

         J:\hashcat-5.0.0>hashcat-utils-1.9\bin\combinator3.exe dic1 dic2 dic3 | hashcat64.exe --force -d 3 -m 2500 -a 0 J:\cap\TP-LINK_54AA-01\TP-LINK_54AA-01.hccapx
+### keyspace
+Keyspace is the term used to refer to the number of possible combinations for a specified attack.
+In hashcat, it has a special meaning that is not exactly the same as the usual meaning.
+The output of `--keyspace` is designed to be used to distribute cracking, i.e. you can use the value from `--keyspace` and divide it into x chunks (best would be if the chunk size depends on the performance of your individual nodes if they are different) and use the `-s/-l` parameters for distributed cracking.
+To tell devices which candidates to generate on GPU, hashcat keeps track of some of the candidates on the host.
+To do this, there are two loops: a loop that runs on the host (the "base loop"), and a loop that runs on the device (the "mod(ifier) loop.")
+To work between multiple compute nodes, hashcat must divide up and distribute portions of the base loop.
+This is where `--keyspace`, `-s`, and `-l` come to play. `--keyspace` reports the size of the base loop that executes on the host so that we know how to divide up the work. `-s` and `-l` control the start/stop positions of the base loop.
+In other words, **hashcat's `keyspace` is specially designed to optimize distribution of work, and is not a literal representation of the total possible keyspace for a given attack.**
+**hashcat**
+* `-a 0`- number of words in wordlist
+* `-a 0 + rules`- number of words in wordlist
+* `-a 1`- number of words of the larger words list out of the 2 word lists specified (left_wordlist, right_wordlist)
+* `-a 3`- multiply the number of possible characters in each mask position for the base loop mask, excluding the mod loop mask - please just use `--keyspace` switch :)
+* `-a 6`- number of words in wordlist
+* `-a 7`- number of words in wordlist
+You can calculate the keyspace for a specific attack with the following syntax:
+`$ ./hashcat64.bin -m 0 -a 0 example dict -r rules/best64.rule --keyspace`
+`129988`

+        ./hashcat64.bin --force -m 2500 TP-LINK_54AA-01.hccapx -a 1 shengmu.txt shengmu.txt

+        Dictionary cache hit:
+        * Filename..: shengmu.txt
+        * Passwords.: 99300
+        * Bytes.....: 506216
+        * Keyspace..: 9860490000
+99300*99300=9860490000
+### about pipe???
+* `|` can only work for `-a 0` (straight) mode
+* `mkfifo blah` cannot work for `-a 0` (straight) mode or `-a 6` (hybrid dic+mask) mode either.
+    * when using `mkfifo blah` on `-a 1` or `-a 7` mode will get the `Not a regular file` error.???
+* use `|` as much as possible, not `mkfifo blah`
+* `mkfifo` can only work as expected for `combinator.bin`, not for `hashcat64.bin`.

+        ubuntu@ip-172-31-88-33:~/hashcat-5.0.0$ rm blah && mkfifo blah && ./hashcat-utils-1.9/bin/combinator.bin dic1 dic2 > blah | ./hashcat-utils-1.9/bin/combinator.bin blah dic3
+        dic11dic21dic31
+        dic11dic21dic32
+        dic11dic21dic33
+        dic11dic22dic31
+        dic11dic22dic32
+        dic11dic22dic33
+        dic11dic23dic31
+        dic11dic23dic32
+        dic11dic23dic33
+        dic12dic21dic31
+        dic12dic21dic32
+        dic12dic21dic33
+        dic12dic22dic31
+        dic12dic22dic32
+        dic12dic22dic33
+        dic12dic23dic31
+        dic12dic23dic32
+        dic12dic23dic33
+        dic13dic21dic31
+        dic13dic21dic32
+        dic13dic21dic33
+        dic13dic22dic31
+        dic13dic22dic32
+        dic13dic22dic33
+        dic13dic23dic31
+        dic13dic23dic32
+        dic13dic23dic33
 ## mdk3 <a name=mkd3></a>
 ### installation
 * 首先获取源代码